This post is chock full of tasty goodness (a quick but satisfying recipe and a new video!) so let’s just jump right in.

 PB ‘Nana Cream Bites

 I hesitate to even call this a recipe, as it’s so basic it’s really more of a guideline.
-These cold morsels of nomness contain the trifecta of flavor– banana, peanut butter and chocolate.
+These cold morsels of nomness contain the trifecta of flavor- banana, peanut butter and chocolate, making for a luxurious ice cream-esque bite.
 You can always substitute a different nut butter.

 2 large bananas